pjbarry/Fluidity/README.md

-A little toy project to experiment with ServiceStack, Redis and making basic C# Android and iOS apps using Xamarin.
+A little toy project to experiment with ServiceStack, Redis and making basic C# Android and iOS apps using Xamarin Studio.